ansys/pyedb/doc/source/index.rst

             Getting started
             ^^^^^^^^^^^^^^^

-            Learn how to run install PyEDB.
+            Learn more about PyEDB and how to install and use it.
+Also view important version, interface, and troubleshooting information.

             +++